 Soy Sauce v.
 Tamari v.
 Shoyu

 The section of the grocery store with all of the soy sauces can be a little confusing.
 There's soy sauce but there's tamari right next to it and shoyu next to that.
 All of the bottles look remarkably similar and so do the contents.
-What the friggin' difference you ask?
+What's the friggin' difference you ask?

 Both soy sauce and tamari are made with fermented soy beans to give it that signature salty burst of flavor.
 Tamari is a little thicker and slightly less saltier than soy sauce.
 Tamari is the Japanese version and soy sauce is of Chinese origin.

 Then there's shoyu.
 According to Muso, "In the west, the words 'Shoyu' and 'Tamari' are often used interchangeably.
-In Japan, "Shoyu" is the Japanese name for soy sauce which is made from a mash of soybeans and wheat, while 'Tamari' is a non-wheat product made by drawing off the liquid content of soybean miso.
+In Japan, "Shoyu" is the Japanese name for soy sauce which is made from a mash of soybeans and wheat, while 'Tamari' is a non-wheat product made by drawing off the liquid content of soybean miso."
 Shoyu is typically used as a dipping sauce for shashimi or for cooking teriyaki.

 How to Make Homemade Teriyaki Sauce

-In a small bowl, combine cornstarch and water until the cornstarch is dissolved and it looks like cloudy water.
+First, combine cornstarch and water until the cornstarch is dissolved and it looks like cloudy water.
 Set aside.
 By combining your cornstarch and water now, you'll prevent any lumps of cornstarch from getting into your sauce.

-Next, in a small sauce pan, heat up soy sauce or tamari, ginger, garlic, honey, and water and bring to a boil.
-Let the mixture boil then remove from the heat.
-Let cool to thicken for about 10 minutes before tossing with meat vegetables or whatever else your heart desires.
+Second, in a small sauce pan, heat up soy sauce or tamari, ginger, garlic, honey, and water and bring to a boil.
+Let the mixture boil.
+Reduce the heat to low and add your cornstarch mixture until it just starts to thicken.
+Remove from the heat.

 - Teriyaki Chicken Bowl -- my personal favorite and the best way to transform your leftovers into something that feels new.

-- Teriyaki Salmon
+- Teriyaki Salmon or cod or tilapia

-- Teriyaki Shrimp Lettuce Wraps
+- Teriyaki Shrimp Lettuce Wraps - add teriyaki sauce for a unique flavor!

 xox,